 Father, prepare my heart not just for this Thanksgiving season but for all of my life; that I might be a person who expresses gratitude, not only by what I say but by what I do.
 Lord, help me to remember that responsiveness is my responsibility as Your child.

-Help me, Lord, to remember that Thanksgiving is a two-syllable word.
+Help me, Lord, to remember that Thanksgiving is a compound word.
 I am not only to be a thankful person, but a giving person.
 I know that You are honored when I respond to Your Word, and I pray that You will help me to respond well and to bring glory and honor to Your Name.

 Lord God, I give You the glory and the honor for what You’re doing in my heart right now and for what You will do in the future.
 In Jesus’ Name.